Skip to main content

 Flag

-The Basic Law states that the colours of the federal flag shall be black, red, and gold.
-In 1949, this followed on from the flag of the first German republic of 1919.
-The Nazis had abolished the latter and replaced it with the swastika.
+The Basic Law stipulates black, red and gold as the colours of the federal flag.
+Here, Germany resumed the tradition of the flag of the first German republic of 1919.
+The National Socialists had previously abolished this flag and replaced it with the swastika.

 Eurozeichen